yiyuma/technical-tutorials/Java/Java.md

 - Interfaces: Collection interfaces are generic.
   - interface Set extends Collection: in package java.util.Set.
 It cannot contain duplicate elements.
   - interface SortedSet extends Set
-  - interface List extends Collection
+  - interface List extends Collection: in package java.util.List.
+It is an ordered collection.
+List can contain duplicate elements.
+With index can man element insert or access.
-  - interface Queue extends Collection
+  - interface Queue extends Collection: A Queue provides additional insertion, extraction and inspection operations.
+Queues order elements in a FIFO manner.
-  - interface Deque extends Collection
+  - interface Deque extends Collection:  A Deque provides additional insertion, extraction and inspection operations.
+Deque can be used as FIFO and LIFO.
   - interface Map
   - interface SortedMap